riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-dsp/README.md

 Loading DSP Code to the Mune device
 -----------------------------------

 VB1 does not support passwordless scp command.
-To work around this limitation it is helpulu to install the [sshpass](https://www.cyberciti.biz/faq/how-to-install-sshpass-on-macos-os-x/) utility.
+To work around this limitation it is helpful to install the [sshpass](https://www.cyberciti.biz/faq/how-to-install-sshpass-on-macos-os-x/) utility.

 The loadDSP.sh script can then be used to load the new DSP code.